-- 4.1.
-We support: - 4.1.1.
-Regulators striking a balance between banking capital requirements which preclude lending to qualified farmers and making sure that financing for agriculture does not repeat mistakes on credit worthiness;
+- 4.1.1.
+Regulators striking a balance between banking capital requirements which preclude lending to qualified farmers and making sure that financing for agriculture does not repeat mistakes on credit worthiness; - 4.1.2.

-- 4.1.2.
 Easing Federal Deposit Insurance Corporation (FDIC) Community Bank regulations in order to stabilize real estate values and energize small business; - 4.1.3.
 Requiring only those uniform commercial code forms signed at the time of closing be recorded as legal documents; - 4.1.4.
 Requiring lending institutions to notify borrowers when uniform commercial code liens are renewed; - 4.1.5.
 Changes to the banking laws to ensure that the "structured deposit" prohibition is not enforced as a stand-alone crime.
-The government should only prosecute depositors who have committed other felonies using a structured deposit scheme; and - 4.1.6.
-Defendants charged with "structuring" should be afforded due process before any money is seized.
+The government should only prosecute depositors who have committed other felonies using a structured deposit scheme; - 4.1.6.
+Defendants charged with "structuring" should be afforded due process before any money is seized; and - 4.1.7.
+Keeping coin and paper currency as our legal tender.

-- 4.2.1.
-Regulations that are restrictive, inflexible and damage farmers' and ranchers' ability to obtain and keep adequate financing; - 4.2.2.
-Any federal or state banking transaction tax or fee; and - 4.2.3.
-Financially responsible institutions should not be penalized for the excessive risk taken by other institutions.
+4.2.1.
+Regulations that are restrictive, inflexible and damage farmers' and ranchers' ability to obtain and keep adequate financing;

+- 4.2.2.
+Any federal or state banking transaction tax or fee; - 4.2.3.
+Financially responsible institutions should not be penalized for the excessive risk taken by other institutions; and - 4.2.4.
+Moving to an all digital financial system.